How to pay

 This initiative is part of Sound Transit’s holistic approach to helping our passengers access the system and any services they may require.

-Fare Ambassadors will work in teams, checking all passengers waiting on the platform, working inward from each end of the platform to the middle, like the procedure they use when they conduct inspections on board trains.
+Fare Ambassadors will work in teams, checking all passengers waiting on the platform.
+They will move from each end of the platform to the middle, the same way they do when they inspect fares on trains.

 Ambassadors will suspend inspections when “train arriving now” announcements are made.

 Yes.
-Fare Ambassadors will continue to check passengers for proof of payment on board Link 1 and 2 Line and Sounder trains.
+Fare Ambassadors will continue to check passengers for proof of payment on 1 Line, 2 Line, and Sounder trains.

-Checking for proof of payment in stations will allow Fare Ambassadors to help people who don’t have fares get it.
-At stations, Fare Ambassadors can help people find where to tap their ORCA card, use a ticket vending machine, or sign up for reduced fare programs, where they wouldn’t have that possibility on board trains.
+Checking for proof of payment in stations will allow Fare Ambassadors to help people who haven’t paid.
+At stations, Fare Ambassadors can help people find where to tap their ORCA card, use a ticket vending machine, or sign up for reduced- fare programs.

-As on-board vehicles, we designed the process so that Fare Ambassadors inspect every passenger on the platform.
+As with onboard vehicles, we designed the process so that Fare Ambassadors inspect every passenger on the platform.
 During the first phase of the rollout, we will measure the effectiveness of the process to ensure it’s equitable and efficient.
 The agency will modify it as necessary as the program expands.

 The program’s first phase will focus on stations in downtown Seattle with the highest ridership and where trains are most crowded.
 We expect to expand fare paid zone inspections to stations across the 1 Line and the 2 Line as more riders begin using the system next year.